Horn and Angel Sharks: Unusual Predators on the Seabed

 Angel sharks belong to the order Squatiniformes and the genus Squatina.
 Many species have been recognized.
 They live in oceans around the world.
-The front section of an angel shark's body is flattened.
+The front section of an angel shark's body is flattened, including its head.
 The fish has greatly enlarged pectoral fins that are flat and extend outwards.
 They often look like wings and make the fish look quite like a ray.
 In skates and rays, however, the pectoral fins are attached to the side of the head.
 In angel sharks, they aren't.
-The shark's smaller pelvic fins also extend out from the body.
+The shark's smaller pelvic fins also extend out from its body.

 The rear section of an angel shark's body isn't flattened and looks more like that of a typical shark.
-However, the lower lobe of the tail is longer than the upper lobe.
+The lower lobe of the tail is longer than the upper lobe, however.
 In other sharks, the upper lobe is longer than the lower lobe.

 Like horn sharks, angel sharks are bottom feeders.
-Instead of actively patrolling the ocean bottom, however, they use an ambush technique to catch their prey.
+Instead of actively patrolling the ocean bottom, they use an ambush technique to catch their prey.
 They cover themselves with a thin layer of sediment on the seabed so that just their eyes show and then patiently wait.
 When they detect a suitable prey animal they pounce.
 The sharks have powerful jaws and sharp teeth, which make them very successful predators.

 Angel sharks are generally not dangerous to humans.
 If a person gets too close to the jaws, though, they may get a nasty wound.
 It should never be assumed that a totally still angel shark is dead because it almost certainly isn't.